Continuing my Medical Journey

 And that concludes this New York trip.
 Tomorrow morning we reunite with LA Fitness.
 Can’t wait to get sweaty again :) I shall bring you many recipes and workouts soon!

-Posted on May 25, 2014, in Fitness, Healthy Habits, Real Life Stuff and tagged bleomycin, health, hospital, medical, milton waner, new york city, spring, summer, travel, vacation, vascular birthmark institute, venous malformation.
+Posted on May 25, 2014, in Fitness, Healthy Lifestyle, Life Updates and tagged bleomycin, health, hospital, medical, milton waner, new york city, spring, summer, travel, vacation, vascular birthmark institute, venous malformation.
 Bookmark the permalink.
 12 Comments.